kyma-project/kyma/docs/kyma/docs/05-01-overview.md

 ### Components

-During the installation, the Installer creates the Kyma Installer image that contains all component charts located in the `kyma/resources` folder.
+One of the installation artifacts is the Kyma Installer image that contains all component charts located in the `kyma/resources` folder.
 Both cluster and local installation files contain a full list of these component names and their Namespaces.
 Components that are not an integral part of the default Kyma Lite package, are preceded with hashtags (#) which means that the Installer skips them during the installation process.
 You can customize the component installation files by:
 - Removing hashtags in front of the component entries to enable a component installation.